 If you are planning to visit Scotland a trip to the Highlands should be on your itinerary.
 If you are pushed for time take a tour for a couple of days to see the highlights or if you have longer plan a car trip or rail journey.

-We have traveled extensively throughout Scotland by train and will be publishing some recommended train travel itineraries for Scotland in the near future.
+We have travelled extensively throughout Scotland by train and will be publishing some recommended train travel itineraries for Scotland in the near future.

 5. Speyside Whisky Tour